Relativity versus exchange currents in 16O(e,e'p): Abstract

 \item[Conclusions:] Results are model dependent.
-Meson exchange currents contributions are not sufficient.
+Meson-exchange current contributions are not sufficient.
 Relativistic corrections can be large and lead to more consistent spectroscopic factors.
 Contributions from channels other than the outgoing channels can be significant.
 Response functions which depend on the transverse current are sensitive to the lower component of relativistic wave functions, and hence, would provide a measure of the appropriateness of any relativistic model. \end{description}